-- Right to receive distribution of available cash within approximately 45 days after the end of each quarter. - No limited partner shall have any management power over the Partnership's business and affairs; the General Partner conducts, directs and manages the Partnership's activities. - The General Partner may be removed if such removal is approved by unitholders holding at least 66-2/3% of the outstanding units voting as a single class, including units held by our General Partner and its affiliates.
+- Right to receive distribution of Available Cash (as defined in the partnership agreement and which takes into account cash reserves for, among other things, future capital expenditures and for future credit needs of the Partnership) within approximately 45 days after the end of each quarter. - No limited partner shall have any management power over the Partnership's business and affairs; the General Partner conducts, directs and manages the Partnership's activities. - The General Partner may be removed if such removal is approved by unitholders holding at least 66-2/3% of the outstanding units voting as a single class, including units held by our General Partner and its affiliates.